codemismatch/rubylearning/content/pages/tutorials/more-on-ruby-methods.md

     url: /tutorials/variables-and-assignment/
 ---

-> Adapted from Satish Talim's “More on Ruby Methods” chapter.
+> Adapted from Satish Talim's "More on Ruby Methods" chapter.

 If objects are the nouns of Ruby, methods are the verbs.
 Every method runs in the context of an object (the **receiver**).
 You usually see the receiver to the left of a dot (`message.upcase`), but Ruby also lets you call methods *without* writing the receiver explicitly.